KRANKY ARTWORKS

 my gear

-I guess I’m like many who take up photography after deciding that their point and shoot camera should be handed down to a family member or resigned to the bits and bobs drawer.
+I guess I’m like many who take up photography after deciding that their point and shoot camera should be handed down to a family member or resigned to the bits and bobs drawer I started to look for a new and better camera.
 But where do you start, with a Bridge, a Mirrorless, a DLSR, a Full frame or even a medium format camera, the choice is mind boggling.

 I also guess that many buy a camera and then upgrade or change maker a number of times before settling on a particular manufacturer and model.
 It’s a major investment, the cost of the body, the glass and the time in getting used to the menu system, the buttons and how to get the best out of it.
 Once you commit to a system it’s very difficult and expensive to migrate over to another.